Johniereed/PrepScholar-coupon/README.md

 2. Live Online Classes – $699 | 16 hours of live instruction with expert SAT tutors.
 3. Private Tutoring – $2,995 | 54 hours of 1-on-1 coaching, plus study materials.

-Here is a great deal if you don’t improve your score by at least 160 points PrepScholar will provide you a full refund.
+Here is a great deal if you don’t improve your score by at least 160 points, PrepScholar will provide you a full refund.

 PrepScholar SAT Course Features: